First Run

 Serving recommendations

-“Arabashiri” pairs well with robust foods—even Cuban and Brazilian fare.
+Pan-seared trout, miso-braised chicken, fines herbes omelette, yuzu daikon.
 Important: “Arabashiri” is nama, or unpasteurized.
-Keep refrigerated at all times and serve chilled.
+Keep refrigerated at all times and serve cool.

 You might also like…